 - 1. Question the victim and any other witnesses to the incident and, when possible, obtain their signed written statements. - 2.
-Investigative procedures must seek to understand the entire event including precipitating factors. - 3.
-Review and retain or a reasonable time any documentary, photographic, or video evidence. - 4.
-Whenever practicable, inform the accused student of the misconduct of which he/she is being accused and provide the accused student with an explanation of the evidence. - 5.
-Whenever practicable, provide the accused student an opportunity to present his/her side of the event and identify witnesses. - 6.
-In circumstances where the student has been arrested, the student should be advised that any statement made by the student may be used against the student in a court of law, and the student's parent should be notified immediately.
+Review any documentary, photographic, or video evidence. - 3.
+Whenever practicable, inform the accused student of the misconduct of which he/she is being accused and provide the accused student with an explanation of the evidence. - 4.
+Whenever practicable, provide the accused student an opportunity to present his/her side of the event.
+In circumstances where the student has been arrested, the student should be advised that any statement made by the student may be used against the student in a court of law.